Orange-OpenSource/hurl-dev/sites/hurl.dev/_posts/2022-02-11-announcing-hurl-1.6.0.md

 So, __what's new in 1.6.0__?

-## Simplify basic authentification
+## Simplify basic authentication

-Before 1.6.0, basic authentification could be achieved by computing and sending an [Authorization] header:
+Before 1.6.0, basic authentication could be achieved by computing and sending an [Authorization] header:

 ```hurl